LarkFlyuu/Astralax/astralax/benchmarks/README.md

 The MLIR benchmarks are also run as tests on a normal test run and are available under `benchmarks/mlir`.
 The harness (`benchmarks/harness/controller.py`) automatically detects tool paths, libraries and even LLVM LIT variables.
-It also reads the MLIR file and parsers the FileCheck RUN lines to know how to run both `tpp-opt` and `tpp-run`.
+It also reads the MLIR file and parsers the FileCheck RUN lines to know how to run both `astl-opt` and `astl-run`.

 To see the harness' command line, run the driver with `-vv` and it will dump all command lines for both MLIR and XSMM-DNN runs.
 For MLIR runs, through the harness, you can also use the `-vv` flag to see what's going on inside, and repeat the steps by hand, if needed.